 Fresh water pond near Armstrong Pond.

 Armstrong Pond is one of the more remote areas in the Turks and Caicos, and is quite difficult to access.
-The region is isolated from the Bambarra settlement on Middle Caicos by miles of dense tropical dry forest, and from the Caicos Banks by an equal distance of maze-like red
+The region is isolated from the Bambarra settlement on Middle Caicos by miles of dense tropical dry forest, and from the Caicos Banks by an equal distance of maze-like red mangrove estuaries.

-In the past, a footpath led from King’s Road in central Middle Caicos to Armstrong Pond, yet this route has long since been overgrown verdant vegetation, and is now more difficult to transverse than the original forest was.
+In the past, a footpath led from King’s Road in central Middle Caicos to Armstrong Pond, yet this route has long since been overgrown by verdant vegetation, and is now more difficult to transverse than the original forest was.

 It’s easiest to hike in from the southern saline tundra on the southern side of Middle Caicos, which usually dictates an overnight camping trip to allow sufficient time.